When you have too many strawberries leftover, just make Strawberry Jam. You will not go back to the store-bought one after you try this recipe.

 - Remove the moldy strawberries.
 Mold spreads easily, so before buying strawberries, flip the packages to check the bottom.

 - Refrigerate strawberries.
 The trick is to keep them cold and dry so they won’t mold.
-If you don’t have plans to use strawberries in the few days, remove the stems, and freeze in one layer in an airtight container.
+If you don’t have plans to use strawberries in a few days, remove the stems, and freeze in one layer in an airtight container.

 No Pectin Jam

-Strawberry : Sugar Ratio
+Strawberry Jam Ratio

 You may think there is so much sugar in making this Strawberry Jam recipe.
 The jam recipes mostly comprise equal weights of fruit and sugar.
 Generally, the fruit to sugar ratio for traditional jams is 1:1 (in weight).
-You can play with this ratio, but too much fruit and you may lose the preserving effects of the sugar, and too much sugar may crystallized during storage.
+You can play with this ratio, but too much fruit and you may lose the preserving effects of the sugar, and too much sugar may be crystallized during storage.

 How to Make Strawberry Jam

-We want thick jammy texture in strawberry jam, so you don’t want to add more water.
+We want a thick jammy texture in strawberry jam, so you don’t want to add more water.
 Combine sugar and strawberries and in no time, the sugar will dissolve and start pulling juice out of the strawberries.

 One thing to keep in mind is to try filling the pot less than half full of the jam mixture.
 The mixture will bubble up while it’s heating.
-After the mixture has gotten thicker and the strawberry chunks has gotten softer, you will know that it is ready.
+After the mixture has gotten thicker and the strawberry chunks have gotten softer, you will know that it is ready.
 Do not overcook or it will get dense and lose its flavor.